 You can increase the strength of a square or rectangle shade sail by twisting the sail into a hyperbolic parabola.
 You can also achieve a 3rd dimension by attaching one corner of the square or rectangle significantly higher than the other corners.

-Ideally, any one side of a shade sail should not be longer than 30 feet.
+Ideally, any one side of a shade sail should not be longer than 25-30 feet.
 Larger sails may be possible but are not generally recommended.
 Long and narrow triangle shade sails should be avoided.
-Preferably, the longest side of a triangle shade sail should be not more than twice the length of the shortest side of a shade sail.
+Preferably, the longest side of a triangle shade sail should be not more than twice the length of the shortest side of the triangle.

 A long cable or chain should be used on only one corner when connected to an mounting point.
-Other corners should be attached directly to a mounting point or with only a short cable or chain.
+Other corners should be attached directly to a mounting point with a turnbuckle.
 The use of long cables or chain on more than one corner of the shade sail allows it to move up and down excessively during wind which will increase the wear on the shade sail and in turn reduce the longevity of the shade sail.

 Shade sails are not intended to hold snow and should be taken down in climates where snow is a possibility.